 Top of page

-The Davidson Difference: New Institute for Public Good translates a legacy of honor into a framework for dialogue
+The Davidson difference: New Institute for Public Good translates a legacy of honor into a framework for dialogue

-Debating at Davidson College
+debating at Davidson College

 “We’re going to develop the leadership for the next generation of leaders, and we’re going to do it in the ways that we care about when it comes to character,” Chris Marsicano, P.I. for Davidson College’s Institutional Impact Grant and the inaugural director of the Martin Institute for Public Good, recently told LearningWell magazine.